 3. Whitney Houston

-Whitney Houston might have had a massively successful song in the 1990s, but her work in the 1980s is nothing to forget.
+Third up, Whitney Houston, might have had a massively successful song in the 1990s, but her work in the 1980s is nothing to forget.
 While Houston did not have her self-titled debut album released until 1985, that album’s songs launched her career like a rocket.

 Outside of Michael Jackson, no one else had a more prominent decade than Prince.
 You may not even realize it, but his work produced nine albums in the 1980s, starting with 1980s Dirty Mind and capping off the decade with 1989’s Batman.